jedsutton73/pdsnd_github/README.md

 ### Credits

-Udacity Git Commit Message Style Guide, and web search for Git commands when needed
+Udacity Git Commit Message Style Guide, and web search for Git commands when needed <br>

+### Correction

+Changes made to this document are to show git commit -m "doc: updating the credits section of readme file"